Cheltenham Township, Pennsylvania: Education

 The Cheltenham Township School District serves the township.
 There are seven public schools and a number of private schools.
-Public schools include Cheltenham Elementary School (k-4), Myers Elementary School (k-4), Glenside Elementary School (k-4), Wyncote Elementary School (k-4), Elkins Park School (5–6), Cedarbrook Middle School (7–8), and Cheltenham High School (9–12).
+Public schools include Cheltenham Elementary School (k-5), Myers Elementary School (k-5), Glenside Elementary School (k-5), Wyncote Elementary School (k-5), Cedarbrook East - temporary (6th), Cedarbrook Middle School (7–8), and Cheltenham High School (9–12).

 Bishop McDevitt High School (9–12) under the jurisdiction of the Roman Catholic Archdiocese of Philadelphia, was a private Catholic high school open from 1958 until its closure in 2021.
 Other current day private schools include Wyncote Academy, Perelman Jewish Day School, Ancillae-Assumpta Academy, Presentation B.V.M.
 School and Gospel of Grace Christian School.

 The section of Elkins Park in Cheltenham is the former home of Tyler School of Art, a conceptual fine-arts school that is part of Temple University.
-Cheltenham is also home to Arcadia University (formerly known as Beaver College), Salus University (formerly known as The Pennsylvania College of Optometry), Westminster Theological Seminary, Gratz College and Reconstructionist Rabbinical College, the only seminary affiliated with Reconstructionist Judaism.
+Cheltenham is also home to Arcadia University (formerly known as Beaver College), Drexel University Elkins Park Campus (formerly known Salus University, and before that known as The Pennsylvania College of Optometry), Westminster Theological Seminary, Gratz College and Reconstructionist Rabbinical College, the only seminary affiliated with Reconstructionist Judaism.
 Cheltenham was also the former home of the Oak Lane Day School for 44 years until it moved to its current home in Blue Bell.